“God is in the details.”

 - Mailing Standards of the United States Postal Service Domestic Mail Manual

-When it comes to e-mail lists, you will discover more rapidly those addresses that are invalid by simply sending out one e-mail and watching what is kicked back.
-The advent of website “sign up” lists requiring visitors to complete their own contact information is a terrific help, as it leaves nothing up to chance.
-In addition, e-mail lists can be very helpful to uncovering new potential donors.
+When it comes to email, you will discover more rapidly those addresses that are invalid by simply sending out one email and watching to see what is kicked back.
+The more advanced professional email platforms today can help spot inactive/incorrect email addresses in advance.
+The advent of website “signup” lists requiring visitors to complete their own contact information is a terrific help, as it leaves nothing up to chance.
+In addition, email lists can be very helpful to uncovering new potential donors.
 Remember, “God is in the details.”
-By carefully reviewing an organization’s e-mail list, I have been able to uncover major potential donors by tracking back to the original corporate or foundation website, for instance.
+By carefully reviewing an organization’s email list, I have been able to uncover major potential donors by tracking back to the original corporate or foundation website, for instance.

 A note of thanks …

-Over the years, I have worked with Gulf Coast Mailing Services of Corpus Christi, Texas, which is owned and operated by the Guzman family.
+Over the years, I have worked with Gulf Coast Mailing & Printing Services of Corpus Christi, Texas, owned and operated by the Guzman family.
 They do a tremendous job and are one of the finest mailing services with which I have ever worked (and I have been working in the nonprofit sector a long time).
-Routinely when they would handle a bulk mailing for me, the pieces would arrive to those on my mailing lists at the same time as first class mail – incredible.
+Routinely when they would handle a bulk mailing for me, the pieces would arrive to those on my mailing lists at the same time as first class mail.
+Incredible.
+I would recommend them even if you live in other cities.
+You can have your printed pieces shipped to them, and they will do the rest.